[Prepare for PHPUnit12] [INFO] No tests found ←This [dataProvider]

 However, why does it need to be static?
 From my memory and looking at the source code, it didn't need to be static before.

-So I looked into it.
+So I investigated.

 public